VishweshMashru/vShell/README.md

 # VShell — Minimal Unix Shell in C

-`mshell` is a small, educational Unix-like shell implemented in pure C (POSIX).
+`vShell` is a small, educational Unix-like shell implemented in pure C (POSIX).
 It supports common shell features like pipelines, I/O redirection, background jobs, and simple variable expansion.

 This project is intended as a learning resource for understanding how shells work under the hood, including tokenization, parsing, and process management.